FedeHR/ham-iltonian/README.md

 - 🎨 Built-in visualization tools for solutions
 - ⚡ Parametrized Hamiltonian support for dynamic problems (dynamic time, risk factors, or any other desired parameter)
 - 🧩 Easy problem instance generation with utility functions
+- 📊 Parameter effect visualization tools to analyze how modifications influence solutions

 Useful for researchers and developers working at the intersection of quantum computing and combinatorial optimization problems.